terodox/terodox.tech/content/posts/2019-09-08--web-components-part-2/index.md

 ### disconnectedCallback

 This method is invoked anytime the element is removed from the DOM.
-Here's a few examples:
+Here's a few examples of when it could be triggered:

 - We remove the element using `removeChild`
 - The element is a child component of another element that is removed from the DOM using `removeElement`